kaiquesacchi/Stocker/docs/README.md

 6. Using a web browser, access the server and select **_run on Android device/emulator_** or **_run on iOS simulator_**, on the sidebar.

 The app will be started in the emulated (or plugged) device.

+## VSCode Debugger

+Before setting up the debugger, make sure to have the development environment up and running.

+> Also, turn off the Remote Debbuging option on the Expo Develpment Tool.

+1. Install the `React Native Tools` VSCode extension.
+2. Open the VSCode Debug menu and select `create a launch.json file`.
+3. On the pop-up menu, select `React Native` and `Attach to packager`.
+A `launch.json` file will be generated.
+4. On `launch.json`'s `Attach to packager` entry, add `"port": 19000` (Expo debugging port).
+5. On the top of the Debug menu, select `Attach to packager` on the drop-down input, and hit play.
+6. On the device emulator, open Expo Development tools (Ctrl + M) and start remote debugging.